Call us toll free: +64 226953063

 Rhythm Trumps Volume

-A good test—if you removed the timestamps, would your posts still make sense in sequence?
+A simple test makes this visible: if you removed timestamps, would your posts still make sense in order?
 If yes, you’re building flow.
+If not, you’re producing noise faster.

 Order Is the New Speed